NLCC MEETINGS:

 May 29, 2025: A resolution (click here) was approved at the 5/29/25 NLCC meeting and will be forwarded to the MSB and DOT.

 May 22, 2025: The Borough is planning a project to improve access to Shaw Elementary.
 For latest Project Data Sheet … (click here).
 For latest preliminary drawings … (click here).
-Project elements include intersection changes at Paradise Lane & Wasilla Fishhook; extension of Paradise Lane to connect with Foxtrot Avenue; upgrades to Foxtrot Avenue; and a pedestrian / bike path.
+Project elements include extension of Foxtrot to the intersection of Wasilla Fishhook and Paradise Lane; major upgrades to that Foxtrot / Wasilla Fishhook / Paradise intersection; and an upgrade (including pedestrian path) of the existing Foxtrot Avenue from Charley Drive to the MSB school property boundary.
 The Borough presented information on the project at the April 24th NLCC Membership Meeting.
-See section 9.b of the draft minutes (click here).
+See section 9.b of the Minutes (click here).
 The NLCC objects to the Foxtrot connection and provided testimony to the MSB Assembly on 5/20/25 (click here).

 BECOME A VOTING MEMBER – NO DUES REQUIRED !